 Hydroponic gardening is wonderful for so many reasons, but we growers still run into problems from time to time.
-In fact, as a beginner there can be more problems than gardening in soil!
+In fact, as a beginner, there can be more problems than gardening in the soil!

 Nitrogen toxicity is one of these annoying problems.
 Nitrogen is one of the most important nutrients for plants, but too much can cause serious harm to your garden.
 If left unchecked, nitrogen toxicity can completely kill your plants.